ncsa/puppet-profile_update_os/README.md

 ## Description

-This puppet profile customizes a host to apply OS package updates.
+This puppet profile customizes a host to apply OS package updates, and optionally allows to set a scheduled reboot cycle.

 ## Setup